invario/truenas-ups-workaround/README.md

  ```
  ./truenas_ups_workaround.sh /mnt/MYPOOL/custom/nut
  ```
  5. Follow the prompts.
+The script will check automatically for an update to itself.

-If the script detects a POSTINIT entry exists that matches the one it will generate, it will warn you, but still allow you to proceed.
+ 6. If the script detects a POSTINIT entry exists that matches the one it will generate, it will warn you, but still allow you to proceed.
 Make sure you remove any duplicate entries in your `TrueNAS->System->Advanced Settings->Init/Shutdown Scripts` section.

  ## TODO